 Why do I refuse help from people who have my best interests in mind?

 17 Symptoms and Habits of the Self-Destructive Person

 Self-destructive behavior comes in many guises, some extreme, some not so extreme.
-But in order to continue to internally evolve and improve your life (as well as those around you), it’s really best if you look at your devils right in the face.
-Symptoms and/or habits of self-destructive behavior include the following:
+But in order to continue internally evolving and improving your life (as well as those around you), it’s best if you look at your devils right in the face.

-1. Housing self-defeating mindsets.
+1. Housing self-defeating mindsets

 This is an unconscious form of self-destructive behavior because it results in self-fulfilling prophecies.
-Examples include thoughts such as: “I’m going to fail, I just know it”, “I’ll never get out alive”, “This will completely destroy me”, etc.
+Examples include thoughts such as, “I’m going to fail, I just know it,” “I’ll never get out alive,” “This will completely destroy me,” etc.

-2. Failing to take action.
+2. Failing to take action

 This is a passive symptom, but still self-destructive in nature.
 When we know something is bad for us, but fail to take any action or steps to remedy the issue, we are essentially setting ourselves up for, and guaranteeing, failure.

-5. Forced incompetence.
+5. Forced incompetence

 This is an unconsciously manifested form of self-destructive behavior.
-Self-pity is destructive because it encourages us to remain inactive (i.e. wallowing in our misfortunes), rather than encouraging a proactive approach towards life.
+Self-pity is destructive because it encourages us to remain inactive (i.e., wallowing in our misfortunes), rather than encouraging a proactive approach towards life.

-9. Drug and alcohol abuse.
+9. Drug and alcohol abuse

 A self-evident form of destructive behavior, drug and alcohol abuse creates endless misery in the lives of addicts and their friends and family members.

-10. Social suicide.
+10. Social suicide

-Not always committed consciously, social suicide is the act of deliberately alienating yourself from your peers.
+While this is not always committed consciously, social suicide is the act of deliberately alienating yourself from your peers.
 This could be through a variety of irritating, repelling or antisocial behaviors.

-11. Hiding from emotions.
+11. Hiding from emotions

-Failing to acknowledge negative (and sometimes positive) emotions creates a host of mental, emotional and physiological illnesses.
+Failing to acknowledge negative (and sometimes positive) emotions creates a host of mental, emotional, and physiological illnesses.
 This is another form of unconsciously manifested self-destructive behavior.

-12. Refusing to be helped.
+12. Refusing to be helped

 Pushing away advice, refusing to go to rehab, avoiding the psychologist … not wanting to be helped cries “I don’t care about my well-being!” and screams “self-sabotage!”